 For safety, always bring your puppy or kitten to appointments in an appropriate pet carrier if you are driving.
 A puppy or kitten left loose in a moving vehicle may become frightened or sick.
 If you are a passenger, leash or harness your pet and hold them securely in your lap; we suggest bringing a towel or small blanket to protect you from a struggling or carsick animal.
-And never leave your pet alone in a car—read about the consequences of this dangerous practice here.
+And never leave your pet alone in a car.

 Puppies and kittens sometimes have fleas, but over the counter parasite control can be ineffective or toxic to young pets.
 Your veterinarian will advise you about parasite control during your first check-up.
 In addition, we recommend spaying or neutering pets at a young age.
 Spaying and neutering: